 Although The Pacing isn’t a problem, the dogs watching TV doesn’t actually connect to the plot whatsoever.

-The Final Verdict: B, FOR BREATHTAKING!
+The Final Verdict: C, FOR CrAPTASTIC!